Coarsening dynamics of chemotactic aggregates

 On the one hand, close to a supercritical onset of pattern formation, pattern amplitudes are small, allowing the use of weakly nonlinear analysis to derive the dynamics of long-wavelength variations, known as amplitude equations.
 Similarly, long-wavelength modulations of fully nonlinear patterns can be described by phase equations.
 Remarkably, these amplitude equations are universal, depending solely on the shape of the dispersion relation, symmetries, and conservation laws \cite{Cross.Hohenberg1993}.
 It has been shown that the Cahn--Hilliard equation, classically used to describe phase separation \cite{Cahn.Hilliard1958}, is the amplitude equation of an extended Keller--Segel model \cite{Rapp.Zimmermann2019}.
 Thus, the universal dynamics of Keller--Segel models close to onset represents phase separation as described by the Cahn--Hilliard equation.

 On the other hand, sharp-interface approximations complement the amplitude-equation approach by describing the dynamics of fully nonlinear patterns by the interaction of well-separated, localized, collective degrees of freedom, frequently interfaces and peaks of the pattern~\cite{Ward2006,Wei.Winter2014}.
 An analytic treatment of pattern dynamics becomes possible by a singular perturbation theory based on the scale separation between the width of peaks and interfaces $\ell_\mathrm{int}$ and the distance between them, typically the pattern wavelength $\Lambda$.
 Other than amplitude equations, these methods retain a description in terms of the physical fields.
 This simplifies the interpretation of the quantities arising.
-Several model varients of the original Keller--Segel system have been studied using singular perturbation methods for sharp peaks and interfaces~\cite{Ward2006,Hillen.Painter2009}.
+Several model variants of the original Keller--Segel system have been studied using singular perturbation methods for sharp peaks and interfaces~\cite{Ward2006,Hillen.Painter2009}.